WICG/attribution-reporting-api/EVENT.md

 To prevent this kind of abuse, the browser should limit the number of reporting origins per <source site, destination site> pair, counted per source registration.
-This should be limited to 100 origins per 30 days.

-Additionally, there should be a limit of 10 reporting origins per <source site, destination site, 30 days>, counted for every attribution that is generated and a limit of 1 reporting origin per <source site, reporting site, 1 day> counted per source registration.
+Additionally, there should be a limit on the number of reporting origins per <source site, destination site, 30 days>, counted for every attribution that is generated, and a limit on the number of reporting origins per <source site, reporting site, 1 day> counted per source registration.

 ### Clearing Site Data